 Very few people buy the unlocked iPhone 5 because it's very costly.
 The subsidized iPhone 5s are one-third of the unlocked iPhone 5 cost.
 Waiting for an official unlock from you carrier takes two years.
-Depending on your plan, you can get it unlocked faster but even then, it's over an year and a half before you can have an unlocked iPhone 5.
+Depending on your plan, you can get it unlocked faster, but even then, it's over a year and a half before you can have an unlocked iPhone 5.

 That is why people seek different methods to unlock their iPhone 5.

 After iPhone 5's release, several users reported that Verizon iPhone 5 came unlocked by default.
 A simple restore on the iTunes unlocked the iPhone 5, and a sample test with a T-Mobile SIM appeared to work perfectly.

 Verizon later reported that this was true and that it had no intentions of rectifying this strange occurrence.
 If you have a Verizon iPhone 5, a restore through iTunes should actually get your device unlocked.

 How to Unlock AT&T iPhone 5 with iTunes?

 In late September, it was discovered that a full-price AT&T iPhone 5 can be unlocked just by a simple restore through iTunes (much in the same way that you'd do with Verizon's iPhone 5).